abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 ![Flask App](img/fet_assess.jpg)
 ![Flask App](img/fet_assess2.jpg)

+## Project Highlight(s)
++ ✅ Model achieved an accuracy of >90% using K-Nearest Neighbor machine learning algorithm
++ ✅ Model built on robust dataset classified & labelled by expert Obstetricians to ensure reliable and actionable prediction
++ ✅ Model operationalized with a user friendly flask web application

 ## Model Monitoring and Maintenance
 - I leveraged a robust cloud ML platform and implemented a quality control check, experiment tracking, model maintenance and model monitoring techniques to observe data drift and prevent performance degradation.
 This is to help ensure model fairness, improve model performance and maintain model reliability.